-Though Thor Heyerdahl took a mere 101 days to cross the Pacific Ocean from Peru to Polynesia, unlike Heyerdahl, if you plan to visit Walt Disney World or Universal Studios in Orlando, experts warn that you need to have resort rooms booked 365 days in advance, dining reservations made 180 days in advance, and ride reservations in place for 60 days.
-Despite the meticulous planning that is necessary, millions of people eagerly await visits, walking away at the end of their trip with zero regrets and great memories of the vacation of a lifetime.
+Though Thor Heyerdahl only took 101 days to cross the Pacific Ocean from Peru to Polynesia, experts warn that if you plan to visit Walt Disney World or Universal Studios in Orlando, you need to have resort rooms booked 365 days in advance, dining reservations made 180 days in advance, and ride reservations in place 60 days in advance.
+Despite the excessive planning that is necessary, millions of people eagerly plan visits, walking away at the end of their holiday with zero regrets and great memories of the vacation of a lifetime.

-For donors, a little extra planning may provide them with the exact benefits they'd hoped for-a way to make a heartfelt gift to a favorite charity while securing an income stream for life.
+For donors, a little extra planning may provide them with the exact benefits they'd hoped for-a way to make a heartfelt gift to a favorite charity while securing a guaranteed income stream for life.
 In fact, when a donor understands this giving tool, makes wise choices when it comes to type and funding, and realizes how to avoid potential tax hazards, it's easy to walk away with zero regrets.
-And while a charitable gift annuity may not make a donor vacation-of-alifetime happy, there can be true joy found in making a real difference for a meaningful charity while simultaneously securing future income and enjoying a current tax advantage.
+And while a charitable gift annuity may not make a donor vacation-of-a-lifetime happy, there can be true joy found in making a real difference for a meaningful charity while simultaneously securing future income and enjoying a current tax advantage.